 TGbe editor: Add the following text to Section R.4.2

+R.4.2.x Authorized NSEP Priority Access Type

+This per-non-AP STA parameter indicates the priority type allocated to the non-AP STA as determined by the SSPN.
+The AP will use this information to authorize requests for NSEP Priority Access.

+The following is used:

+- dot11NonAPStationAuthNSEPPriorityAccesstype is to authorize a non-AP STA to enable NSEP Priority Access

+-------------------------------------------------------------------------------------------------------------------------------------------

 To enable NSEP priority access when instructed to do so by a higher-layer function, a non-AP STA with dot11EHTNSEPPriorityAccessActivated equal to true shall transmit an NSEP Priority Access Request frame 9.6.34a.2 (NSEP Priority Access Request frame format) with a value of Enable in the Request Type field to an associated AP with dot11EHTNSEPPriorityAccessActivated set to true.
 The AP verifies the authority of the requesting non-AP STA to use NSEP priority access.
 If the requesting non-AP STA is verified for NSEP priority access, the AP responds to the request by transmitting an NSEP Priority Access Response frame 9.6.34a.3 (NSEP Priority Access Response frame format)] with a value of SUCCESS in the Status Code field.
-Alternatively, an AP with dot11EHTNSEPPriorityAccessActivated set to true may instruct a non-AP STA to enable NSEP priority access using a TBD procedure.
+Alternatively, to enable NSEP Priority Access when instructed to do so by a higher-layer function, an AP with dot11EHTNSEPPriorityAccessActivated set to true shall transmit an NSEP Priority Access Request frame 9.6.34a.2 (NSEP Priority Access Request frame format) with a value of Enable in the Request Type field to a non-AP STA with dot11EHTNSEPPriorityAccessActivated set to true.
+The non-AP STA responds to the request by transmitting an NSEP Priority Access Response Action frame 9.6.34a.3 (NSEP Priority Access Response frame format) with a value of SUCCESS in the Status Code field.

 NOTE—The mechanism by which the AP verifies the authority to use NSEP priority access is outside the scope of this Standard.